WojciechBanas/Colordesigner-Figma/resources/plugin-desc.md

 The plugin support only solid fills.

 Notes:
-The plugin do not extract colors from gradients.
 Do Not try to select too many layers.
 It may freeze Figma.

 https://colordesigner.io/contact